waterytoast43/operablocker/README.md

 - Auto-deletes that annoying spyware opera
 - User-friendly GUI with a toggle button to start and stop monitoring.
 - Notifications for actions taken on files.
+- Autodetcts the opera and operagx files and deletes them.

 ## Requirements